SoftHu/tos_avg/En/heart_4_1_4.md

 1752690924668679 -->|Am I supposed to thank you then?|1752691525420815[<b>Speaker 👉 Nyotengu:</b>
 \nYou're quite an interesting little fox...]
 1752691525420815 -->|You knew I was a fox?|1752692182299414[<b>Speaker 👉 Nyotengu:</b>
-\nI am Nyotengu, the keeper of order in Seikyu.
+\nI am &lbrace;npc.4104&rbrace;, the keeper of order in Seikyu.
 I reviewed your background before you arrived here.\nSeikyu isn't as densely populated as Kyushu or Shikoku, we have strict standards for accepting immigrants.
 That's part of my job too.\nEnough of that, it's quite boring.
 Little fox, do you drink?
 Join me for a few.]
 1752691525420815 -->|Who exactly are you?|1752692182299414[<b>Speaker 👉 Nyotengu:</b>
-\nI am Nyotengu, the keeper of order in Seikyu.
+\nI am &lbrace;npc.4104&rbrace;, the keeper of order in Seikyu.
 I reviewed your background before you arrived here.\nSeikyu isn't as densely populated as Kyushu or Shikoku, we have strict standards for accepting immigrants.
 That's part of my job too.\nEnough of that, it's quite boring.
 Little fox, do you drink?
 Join me for a few.]
 1752692182299414 -->|I'm not much of a drinker...|1752692411196189[End]